 “Shh,” Gredd said.
 “This is getting good.
 Now it’s the lesbian soap.
 I want to hear this.”

-Rowena grinned too as Willow turned around to Skye.
-"I hope you didn't leave your bloody bowl on my computer again," she warned the vampire.
+Rowena grinned too as Willow turned around to talk to Skye.
+“I hope you didn’t leave your bloody bowl on my computer again,” she warned the vampire.

-"Don't worry," Skye answered.
-"I licked it clean."
-The vampire disappeared into the kitchen again.
+“Don’t worry,” Skye answered.
+“I licked it clean.”
+Then she disappeared into the kitchen again.

 “Well, we know Giles is quite the stud still.
 Just get him drunk enough some night.
 You’re blonde, so he might not notice a difference,” Willow said with a smirk.

-"Oh yeah, Becca would love that idea," Rowena said with a smile, but then grew serious again.
-"Look, whatever happens we don't need to decide right now.
-Like I said, a few years of waiting is fine but five…that might be pushing it, for me anyway.
-I just need to know that it really is something you won't mind doing someday – not next week or even next year but someday before I'm 35."
+“Oh yeah, Becca would love that idea,” Rowena said with a smile, but then grew serious again.
+“Look, whatever happens we don’t need to decide right now.
+Like I said, a few years of waiting is fine, but five…that might be pushing it, for me anyway.
+I just need to know that it really is something you won’t mind doing someday – not next week or even next year, but someday before I’m thirty-five.”

 The vampire shrugged and answered, “Looking at your mom.”
 She noisily slurped up another spoonful.
 A drop of blood rolled down her chin.

-"What?" they both exclaimed and turned toward the television.
+“What?” they both exclaimed, turning toward the television.

 “Mrs. Rosenberg!
 Mrs. Rosenberg,” a reporter from off-screen yelled.
 Sheila pointed and the camera turned toward the reporter.